Running Calorie Calculator

 Proper hill running technique can mitigate this to some degree, but never completely.

 Hills have less of an impact on calorie burn than you might expect.
-However, if you know the elevation gain for your run (or the treadmill grade or angle of ascent) you can include this in the calculation.
+However, if you know the elevation gain for your run (or the grade or angle of ascent) you can include this in the calculation.

 How It Works